xiix0/scam/README.md

-If you can read this, you're too close.
+You will pay for your sins.
+If you have already paid, please disregard this message.